microsoft/pxt-adafruit/docs/lessons/compass.md

 ## Objectives

-* learn how to run code when the BBC micro:bit is shaken, when running code in the web browser, moving the mouse quickly simulates shaking
+* learn how to run code when the @boardname@ is shaken, when running code in the web browser, moving the mouse quickly simulates shaking
 * learn how to create a local variable as a place where you can store and retrieve data
 * learn how the assignment operator is used to declare a new local variable
 * learn how to declare a new local variable or update the value of a variable